 Published Mon 15, 2023

-At a certain point in our lives, what we've learned and believed may no longer be helpful, prompting us to question it.
+At a certain point in our lives, what we've learned and believed may no longer be helpful, prompting us to question it or even question our mindset.

 For instance, I've come across beliefs I learned growing up that no longer work for me, leading to conflicts within myself.